-The Building Commission may assist with queries or disputes regarding site works.
+Building and Energy may assist with queries or disputes regarding site works.
 Call 1300 489 099.
 The CSIRO produces a publication `Foundation Maintenance and Footing Performance: A Homeowner’s Guide’ available online from the CSIRO website at www.publish.csiro.au or call 1300 788 000.
 The building and health officers of the relevant local government may provide information about development restrictions.

 Share this page: